The corridor Rotterdam-Basel-Genua and the Swiss Rhine Ports

 Port Basel-Kleinhüningen

-These ports are the gateway to the world’s oceans and seas via the Rotterdam, Amsterdam, Antwerp and Genua (transport through the Gothard tunnels) seaports.
+These ports serve as the gateway to the world’s oceans and seas via Rotterdam, Amsterdam, Antwerp, and Genoa (transported through the Gotthard tunnels).

 Cologne.
 Photo: Guido Wasser, Basel